 If you wish to stay in touch with your loved ones, make a call or stay connected online without worrying about the cost, a good option is to buy a Singapore prepaid SIM card.
 These three local telcos – M1, Singtel, and Starhub offer a variety of packages.

 There are several modes of transport that you can choose from.
-If you have time and would love to experience like a local, you can choose to take the MRT and Buses to navigate around.
+If you have time and would love to experience like a local, you can choose to take public transport like the MRT and Buses to navigate around.

 You can buy a special EZ-Link stored-value card which will allow you to use the MRT and public bus services with unlimited rides up to three days for $20.

-The fastest way to zip around Singapore is through their tram system or the MRT and most of the key attractions in the city are just within walking distance from an MRT station.
+The fastest way to travel around Singapore is through their tram system or the MRT.

 The bus system, on the other hand, is the most economical way to get around the city.